 Not unlike Sauron, who poured all his skill, desire, and malice into the creation of the One Ring, I have poured my entire experience as an engineer, an immigrant, and a patriot into the rule presented below.

-And so, I offer you the Romo Rule.
-The Romo Rule proposes that our ability to assimilate newcomers is dependept on:
+And so, I offer you THC’s Rule.
+The THC Rule proposes that our ability to assimilate newcomers is dependent on:

-- The cultural distance (CD) of the immigrant from our own baseline culture (BD).
+- The cultural distance (CD) of the immigrant from our own baseline culture (BC).

 - The number (N) of immigrants.

 And so, Assimilation (A) is a function of:

 Meaning, the greater the cultural distance (CD), or the greater the number (N), the less assimilation we shall have.

 It all makes perfect sense: We can probably easily absorb 500,000 Englishmen who will blend right in within less than a generation, but not so easily 500,000 Somalis who will continue down the path of erecting Sharia courts and sending their daughters on female-genital-mutilation summer camps.